-PARIS, 22 March 2019 - In a pivotal moment for Myanmar's burgeoning specialty coffee industry, the United Nations Office on Drugs and Crime (UNODC) and French coffee company Malongo today launched a new line of high-quality coffee, Shan Mountain Coffee, in the French Parliament.
+Paris (France), 22 March 2019 - In a pivotal moment for Myanmar's burgeoning specialty coffee industry, the United Nations Office on Drugs and Crime (UNODC) and French coffee company Malongo today launched a new line of alternative development coffee, Shan Mountain Coffee, in the French Parliament.

 "Malongo is a private company, our involvement in such a project is not about charity or helping coffee producers, it is about business.
 But we want to set up another kind of business where the added value is shared between the actors of the supply chain, where producers can live with dignity from their work, where consumers are faithful and satisfied with the quality," said Jean-Pierre Blanc, Director General of Malongo Coffee Company.

 Among the socio-economic impacts of the Alternative Development Programme is the empowerment of women.
 They participate as farmers, village level committee members and representatives in the governing bodies of Green Gold and are enabled to improve the overall social situation of the entire family.

 As one of the farmers, Ms. Moe Du from Lon Hay village recently said: "I am happy now that I am growing a legal crop peacefully and making money at the same time.
 I want to make a lot of money, so that I can provide for my children's education."

 UNODC's Alternative Development Programme in co-financed by two main donors, Finland and Germany, and receives additional support of Switzerland, that is giving resources directly to the Cooperative.